bulletmark/b2restore/README.md

 ### USAGE

+This utilty is typically used with [Rclone](https://rclone.org/).
-Simply clone or copy the B2 bucket or sub-paths from the bucket which you want to restore.
+Simply `rclone sync` or `rclone copy` the B2 bucket or sub-paths from the bucket which you want to restore.
 You **MUST** specify `--b2-versions` to include all file versions, e.g:

 ```
 mkdir b2files